Software: WordPress 4.7

-Posts are the "articles" that get posted on your blog page.
+Posts are the "articles" that are compiled on your blog page.
 The newest post always appears at the top of your blog page.

 Write a Post

 Log in to your blog and on the Dashboard toolbar click Posts, then Add New.
-The Add New Post screen will open.
+The Add New Post screen opens.